Material on this web site copyright © 1995-2013, TelePost, Inc. All rights reserved.

 E-MU 1212m PCIe

-Great performace with ASIO.
-Marginal with MME.
+Great performance with ASIO, OK with MME.

 Infrasonic Quartet PCI